 We finally show how to combine S-invariants and traps to prove that Peterson's algorithm satisfies the mutual exclusion property.
-For the Petri net model of Figure 2.8 mutual exclusion means that no reachable marking M satisfies $M(p_4) \geq 1 \wedge M(q_4) \geq 1$.
+For the Petri net model of Figure 2.8 mutual exclusion means that no reachable marking M satisfies $M(p_4) \ge 1 \land M(q_4) \ge 1$.
 We first compute three S-invariants: